jorgefcduarte/hibernate-examples/README.md

 # hibernate-examples

-**OBS.: The projects in here is simplified for learning purposes.
-So don't expect uses of fancy design patterns here.**
+**OBS.: The source code in here is simplified for learning purposes.
+So don't expect uses of fancy design patterns.**